Allergy Shots (Allergen Immunotherapy)

 Allergy shots can be a good long-term solution when they work well.
 For people who respond to the treatment, allergy shots can make allergy symptoms less severe and can cause them to occur less often.

 Many people benefit from allergy shots for many years after going through a full course of shots.
-A full course is three to five years.
+A typical course is at least three years.
 It can take about six months to a year for symptoms to start to subside.
 For some people, there may be no or little effect even after a year of treatment--in this case, it is not worth continuing the treatment.

 Allergy shots are recommended for people with severe allergy symptoms who do not respond to usual medications.
 They are useful for people who have significant side effects from their medications.
 They can also be useful for people who find their lives disrupted by allergies, or people for whom allergies might become life threatening, such as people who develop asthma attacks or a severe allergic reaction called anaphylaxis.
 Allergy shots can be used to reduce the severity of reactions to insect stings.